geonetwork/core-doc-sources/eng/users/source/quickstartguide/getting_started/index.rst

 There are many different ways to search the catalogue for maps and other geographic data.
 This guide will introduce you to the most popular search methods: default, advanced and by category.
-Whichever search you choose, remember that you will see results based on your privileges and assigned work group (:ref:`privileges`).
+Whichever search you choose, remember that you will see results based on your privileges and assigned work group (:ref:`ownership`).

 .. note::
 	The term *data* in this application refers to